coleYab/alx-system_engineering-devops/0x00-shell_basics/README.md

 In the thirteen file there is a command to Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script

 In the fourteenth file we have the code to create a symbolic link to /bin/ls, named __ls__

+The fifteenth file contains the script that copies all the HTML filaes from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.